 Jackie Laughlin ’75 reflects on the ongoing work of building the Black legacy at Williams in this “Every Person Has a Story” narrative.

-Hear the narratives and perspectives of Ephwomen across the decades in these recorded events celebrating Women of Williams.
+Hear the narratives and perspectives of Williams Women across the decades in these recorded events.